 Quota: The specified number of potential new members each sorority chapter can pledge.

-Recruitment Counselors: Greek women carefully selected and trained to guide potential new members and answer any questions with regard to sorority recruitment
+Recruitment Counselors: Panhellenic Sorority women carefully selected and trained to guide potential new members and answer any questions with regard to sorority recruitment

 Sorority: A Greek-letter sisterhood, also called a women's fraternity